Last updated: 1 December 2021

 Customer may submit Personal Data to the Services, the extent of which is determined and controlled by Customer in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of data subjects:

-• Employees or contact persons of Customer’s prospects, customers, business partners and vendors
+• Employees or contact persons of Customer’s prospects, customers,

 - Type of Personal Data